Short Hop Pickup

 Related terms

-- In-Between Hop (Slow-Pitch)The in-between hop is the awkward moment mid-bounce when a ground ball is neither a clean short hop nor a clean high hop — the hardest timing to field cleanly, requiring a fielder to adjust their glove height at the last instant.
+- In-Between Hop (Slow-Pitch)The in-between hop is the awkward mid-bounce moment when a ground ball is neither low enough to pick off the dirt nor high enough to receive comfortably.
+This means the hardest timing to field cleanly.

 - Bad HopA bad hop is a ground ball bounce that deflects unpredictably off a seam, rock, or divot in the infield, changing direction or height at the last instant before it reaches the fielder.